Visual Builder6 min read

 Fit View

-Double-click empty space, or press Ctrl+0 to see everything
+Double-click empty space, or press Ctrl+0 to fit all nodes into view

 Nodes snap to an invisible grid for clean alignment.
+This keeps your pipelines organized and readable.
 Toggle snapping in settings if you prefer free placement.

 The primary way to add nodes: